Coolringdon: History

 The locality takes its name from a sheep station of the same name, which dates from 1829, and was one of the earliest colonial settlements in the Monaro.
 It was taken up as a squatting run by Stewart Ryrie, Deputy Commissary General of N.S.W. and patriarch of the Ryrie family of colonial settlers.
 By 1845, it was being managed by Stewart Ryrie's son, Stewart Ryrie Jr, on behalf of its new owner, Dr Francis Lascelles Wallace, Stewart Ryrie's son-in-law.

 Later, it was a part of the extensive landholdings of William Bradley, and then once again returned to the Wallace family, the three nephews of Dr. F. L. Wallace.

 It is now owned and managed, by the John and Betty Casey Research Trust, as a working farm promoting best practice primary production and land management, and to preserve the historic homestead and garden.

 A public school was established in 1879 and operated until 1918.

 Attractions

 The well preserved Coolringdon Homestead is over 190 years old and is renowned for its heritage garden and school house.

-The Snowy River Sphere, a sculpture by artist Richard Moffatt, is made from steel beams left over from construction of the Skitube Alpine Railway and inspired by the rivers, ski runs and indigenous pathways of the region.
+The Snowy River Sphere, a sculpture by artist Richard Moffatt, is made from steel beams left over from construction of the Skitube railway and inspired by the rivers, ski runs and indigenous pathways of the region.
 It was commissioned by the Snowy River Shire Council to mark the gateway to the region and installed at Coolringdon beside the Kosciuszko Road in 2011.